March 17, July 17, November 16

 While at table are we mindful of the needs of others?
 After using the salt, for example, do we place it in the middle of the table for others to see and use or just place it down immediately in front of our plate?
 Little things like this show where attention is.
 The table, then, is also a place to practice a very practical other-centredness.

 The silence that Benedict asks for is for no speaking or whispering.
 However, is this all that silence is?
 Cutlery clinking on plates and bowls, as well as the sounds of food service, while not distracting at other times, may be a distraction as the reader reads.
 Mealtime with a reader can be a time to notice the noise we make that goes unnoticed at other times.
 In this way, the rule invites self-knowledge.
-And after the reader has finished, all that is left just might be a deeper silence.
+And after the reader has finished, all that is left might just be a deeper silence.